cta-wave/dpctf-deploy/README.md

 1. On the browser console
 2. The test result beneath the video after test is finished (displayed for around 5 seconds)
 3. After test is finished, on the results page, in the results table in the export column click on "json".
 In the json file, look for the desired test object containing the error.
 4. After test group is finished, on the results page, in the results table in the export column click on "report".
 A test report opens in a new tab
    (although this may be blocked by the browser).
 Click on show messages in the table header.

 ## Detailed Guides

 - [Run tests on mobile](./MOBILE_USAGE.md)

+## Known Bugs

+### SSL certificate invalid

+As the default SSL certificate is not descended from a normal root certificate supported by web browsers, it may be required to add an exception to the DUTs web browser in order for HTTPS tests to work.